 Between the kids, your significant other, and yourself, how many times have you ended up with more in your cart than you intended to?

 I can’t even begin to wonder how much money I would have saved over the years if I implemented this strategy.

-This could be a challenge for you to enhance your culinary skills.
+Learning restaurant recipes could be a challenge for you to enhance your culinary skills.
 How many times have you went and got take-out because you craved a particular dish?

 Probably more times than you can count.
 Why not try to recreate the recipes at home?

-One money saving mom bought most of her groceries this way.
+One money-saving mom bought most of her groceries this way.

-8) Saving money by meal planning.
+4) Saving money by meal planning.

 Several of the people in the group were master meal planners.
 They had the rotation of meals their families would eat on 30-day charts.

 By creating a monthly meal plan, they knew what ingredients they would need and would stock up on items when they got the best deals.

 One savvy frugal member cut her food bill by 30% by building her menu around the loss leader items in grocery stores promoted.
 Loss leaders are food items with heavy discounts to get shoppers to go to grocery stores.